asifur99/asifur99/README.md

 ### Hi there 👋

 <div>
-  I am a Final year student studying Computer Science at Carleton University with concentration in Software Engineering.
+  I am a Computer Science Graduate at Carleton University with concentration in Software Engineering.
 </div>

 <br>